 “I’ll be honest, I still just don’t understand.
 The pain I feel hurts deeper than my foot falling asleep.
 It cuts me to the core.
 It depletes me more than moves me to action.
 There are days I don’t even know if I’ll be able to make it out of bed. “

 “Child, I see, don’t forget I see!
 My Spirit envelopes you when you are at your weakest.
-I do not shake off your pain as if it is a mere trifle of a foot that looses its circulation.
-I only shed light with an illustration to explain the complacency of My body.”
+I do not shake off your pain as if it is a mere trifle of a foot that loses its circulation.
+I only shed light on an illustration to explain the complacency of My body.”

 “Allowing pain sometimes encourages a movement to help those who are also in pain- to grow my body in multitude and strength.
 Remember, I have collected your tears in my bottle.
 Every one of them is noted in my book.”